 Where should we go?

 Although, when traveling with a dog the problems tend be endless and the restrictions, numerous.
 So, what does one do in this situation?

 Plan, plan, plan!

-Personally, I think the word “plan”? is a dirty word.
+Personally, I think the word “plan” is a dirty word.
 I'd much rather fly by the seat of my pants if you will, but the thought of leaving our Tucker behind is all the encouragement I need to get my butt in gear and plan out a trip.

-Andy and I started out by surfing the web for the United States' most dog friendly cities.
+Andy and I started out by surfing the web for the United States' most dog-friendly cities.
 Unbeknown to us, there are many websites dedicated to traveling dog lovers.

 A trip to Chicago could easily be accomplished in a 4-day weekend.
 No flights needed here!
 Just Andy, Tucker, Myself, and the open road.
 Being able to drive to our destination is a must with Tucker.

 I found it to be frustrating that most hotels would not accept a dog as big as Tucker, but I know with a bit of persistence, and phone calls, I would be able to find a hotel willing to take him.

 Finally, what the heck can we do with a dog in Chicago?
 Plenty!

-We were pleasantly surprised at the variety of businesses and activities that catered to dogs and their humans, most of which are recommend for the Spring, Summer and early Fall.
+We were pleasantly surprised at the variety of businesses and activities that catered to dogs and their humans, most of which are recommended for the Spring, Summer, and early Fall.

 I recommend Dog Friendly to see what cities offer for you and your dog.
-We found out there is a company in Chicago that allows you and your dog to take a horse drawn carriage ride around the city.
+We found out there is a company in Chicago that allows you and your dog to take a horse-drawn carriage ride around the city.

 Andy and I would love to hear of other people's experiences while traveling across the U.S. with their dogs!

 We would also like to know if anyone has ever successfully traveled abroad with their animals?
 How did you do it?
 What steps did you take?

-(Side note: we recently found out that Tucker has to have shoulder surgery due to his fast pace in growing.
+Side note: we recently found out that Tucker has to have shoulder surgery due to his fast pace in growing.
 Sadly, we are sidelined when it comes time to take trips with him for the next few months.
-Keep him in your thoughts for a safe surgery and a speedy recovery!)
+Keep him in your thoughts for a safe surgery and a speedy recovery!